This delicious Punjabi dal is made with a few humble ingredients and yet it is so full of flavor.

 - 1 cup (frozen or thawed) onion masala

 - optional garnish: a light drizzle of heavy cream and cilantro leaves

 - Press the sauté button, add 2 tablespoons of ghee to the pot and once that melts add the cumin seeds.
 When the cumin seeds turn brown, add the remaining ingredients to the pot.

 - Secure the lid, close the pressure valve and cook for 30 minutes at high pressure.

 - Naturally release pressure.

-- Stir in the remaining 2 tablespoons of ghee and garnish with cilantro.
+- Stir in the remaining 2 tablespoons of ghee and garnish with a drizzle of heavy cream and cilantro if desired.
 The dal will continue to thicken as it cools.